Where to Go

 For any life or death emergency or urgent afterhours need (24/7)

-Allergic Reactions Babies Immediate Care Chest Pain Severe Pains Seizures icon Eye Head Injuries Stroke Symptoms Abdominal Pain Broken Bones Rapid Bleeding Heart Attack High Fevers Breathing Problems Drug Overdose Bad Falls
+Allergic Reactions Babies Immediate Care Chest Pain Severe Burns Seizures icon Eye Head Injuries Stroke Symptoms Abdominal Pain Broken Bones Rapid Bleeding Heart Attack High Fevers Breathing Problems Drug Overdose Bad Falls

 No COVID Testing at Emergency Departments